 Our Bachelor of Music in Music Production & Recording Technology combines the discipline of private study and the aural acuity learned in ensemble participation with hands-on experience in recording, electronics, MIDI systems, Digital Audio Workstations (DAW), composition and live sound reinforcement

 Upon completion of Shenandoah’s music production & recording technology program, you’ll have a versatile skill set that will enable you to work professionally with musicians and artists as a producer, coach and leader in the recording studio, helping to guide, capture and develop creative work.
 Also, you will develop a skill set to work with audio on a film shoot, operate a digital audio workstation (DAW), produce a surround sound mix, troubleshoot sound systems and complete minor repairs.

 Our program focuses on the art of music production and recording technology.
-You’ll gain a deep understanding of music, music theory, arranging, history, performance, the audio recording process, live sound reinforcement, MIDI, DAWs (digital audio work stations), analog and digital recording technology, popular songwriting, and music production.
-Our state of the art facility features integrated Apple mobile technology in the classroom, and we’ve received the Apple Distinguished Program Award three times from 2012 though 2018!
+You’ll gain a deep understanding of music, music theory, arranging, history, performance, the audio recording process, live sound reinforcement, MIDI, DAWs (digital audio workstations), analog and digital recording technology, popular songwriting, and music production.
+Our state-of-the-art facility features integrated Apple mobile technology in the classroom, and we’ve received the Apple Distinguished Program Award three times from 2012 through 2018!